domotz/slate/source/index.html.md

 <span class='dmt-method'>`GET /agent/{agent_id}/device/{device_id}/multimedia/camera/snapshot`</span>

 Take a snapshot of the camera.
+Internally, a device connection is established.Current consumption and consumption limits can be retrieved with a call to <a href='#getconnectionconsumption'> getConnectionConsumption</a> endpoint

 <h3>Curl</h3>